internetguru/blog/source/_drafts/docker-hub-multi-architecture-docker-image.md

 ## Step 1: Prepare Your Dockerfile

-Create a Dockerfile in your project directory, specifying the base image, tools, packages, and configurations required for your course.
+First, create a Dockerfile in your project directory, specifying the base image, tools, packages, and configurations required for your course.
 Make sure that the base image you choose has support for both `arm64` and `amd64` architectures.

 {% note info %}
 We recommend to use [Internet Guru Academy](https://academy.internetguru.io/) minimal [base image for Dashboard](https://hub.docker.com/r/internetguru/academy/tags) purposes as you can see in the following example.